sundararajana/CBSE_XII_Python/README.md

 # Jupyter notebooks for CBSE Class XII Python last minute review

+## What is Jupytet notebook?

+The [Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.

+## Do I have to install any software on my machine to make use of this project?

+No. You can just click on the hyperlinks and read input/output of each Python expression/statement

+If you want to edit & play with the expressions/statements, then you've two options:

+1. Click on any of the Jupyter notebook link below.
+Change the domain from 'github.com' to 'githubtocolab.com'.
+The notebook will open in [Google Colab](https://colab.research.google.com).
+You can login with your google id to edit/play with it.

+2. You can choose to install Python and Jypyter notebook on your machine.

+I recommend [Anaconda](https://www.anaconda.com/products/individual).
+After you install Anaconda, you can then download the zip of this project or git clone this project to play with it on your local machine.

 ## CBSE Computer Science Syllabus for 2020-21

 [CBSE Computer Science Syllabus](http://cbseacademic.nic.in/web_material/CurriculumMain21/revisedsyllabi/SrSecondary/REVISEDComputer_Science_Sr.Sec_2020-21.pdf)